 Why did one of the biggest and best selling consumer softwares exit the scene as suddenly as it arrived?
 And, more importantly, what alternatives are salespeople supposed to use now?

-History of MapPoint
+History of Microsoft MapPoint

-It was in 1988 that Mark Atherton and Ian Mercer started building the product that would later become MapPoint.
+In 1988, Mark Atherton and Ian Mercer started building the product that would later become MapPoint.

 To facilitate the process, the team started a company called NextBase Limited, which focused on creating digital maps.
-The team was entirely self-funded, and often took outside jobs in order to supplement their income while they worked.
+The team was entirely self-funded, and the founders often took outside jobs in order to supplement their income while they worked.

-What Was MapPoint?
+What Was Microsoft MapPoint?

-At an account fee of $250, some of those features included:
+Priced with an account fee of $250, some of those features included:

 - One of the first GPS systems